mythril-forge/homebrew-spells/spells/level-1/alarm.md

 A mental alarm alerts you with a ping in your mind if you are within 1 mile of the warded area.
 This ping awakens you if you are sleeping.

-An audible alarm produces the sound of a hand bell for 10 seconds within 60 feet.
+An audible alarm produces the sound of a hand bell for 10 seconds.
+You choose the sound of the bell, which can range in volume from a gentle tinkle to a raucous dong.

 ---

-**Classes:** ranger, wizard, artificer, artificer (revisited)
+**Classes:** ranger, wizard, artificer

 **Sources:** PHB, page 211